 Because as your confidence grows, the words of others will mean less and less.

-You’ll start looking for other sources of motivation.
+Instead of being motivated by nastiness, you’ll realize how pointless they are.
+Instead, you’ll start looking for other sources of motivation; positive sources.
 Personally, I draw motivation from the likes of Sylvester Stallone, and people who’ve achieved great things by overcoming the odds.

 And that new confidence will ring through in all others areas of your life, too.
 You’ll place much less weight on the opinions of negative a**holes who don’t really matter, because you feel more in control of your own destiny than ever before.